Malpractice Team Achieves Roughly Million Dollar Settlement

 The defendants strongly contested any liability, contending that the treatment this young, now deceased, woman had received was completely appropriate.
 The defendants made an initial offer of $200,000.
 Representing her grieving husband and two children, our tenacious medical malpractice attorneys successfully argued that our client was entitled to a trial.
 The Court agreed.

 No amount of money can replace the loss of a loved one.
 However, our attorneys were able to secure a settlement of $950,000, which will help support the family in the years to come.
+Our team has secured over $2 Billion in verdicts and settlements on behalf of our clients who have been injured.

 If you believe you or a loved one were the victim of medical negligence, you must not delay in consulting with medical malpractice attorneys who are experienced in such matters.
 The attorneys at Napoli Shkolnik, PLLC have years of experience handling cases involving medical malpractice.